bids-standard/bids-website/docs/getting_started/tutorials/conversion/pet.md

-Also if you have access to another PET image file format, or data from a scanner not tested, please reach out to [OpenNeuroPET project][OpenNeuroPET project] in order to add a phantom scan in your format.
+Also if you have access to another PET image file format, or data from a scanner not tested, please reach out to [OpenNeuroPET project][openneuropet project] in order to add a phantom scan in your format.

 ## Conversion

-The [OpenNeuroPET project][OpenNeuroPET project] has tried to develop tools for facilitating easy data conversion for PET.
+The [OpenNeuroPET project][openneuropet project] has tried to develop tools for facilitating easy data conversion for PET.
-The main tool used for this is [PET2BIDS][PET2BIDS] freely available on the [OpenNeuroPET GitHub repository](https://github.com/openneuropet) along with other resources like altlases or pipelines.
+The main tool used for this is [PET2BIDS][pet2bids] freely available on the [OpenNeuroPET GitHub repository](https://github.com/openneuropet) along with other resources like altlases or pipelines.

 It is available for both Python and MATLAB.
-Eventually, [PET2BIDS][PET2BIDS] will also be wrapped inside other BIDS conversion tools such as [BIDScoin](https://github.com/Donders-Institute/bidscoin) or [ezBIDS](https://brainlife.io/ezbids/), but this is work in progress at the moment.
+Eventually, [PET2BIDS][pet2bids] will also be wrapped inside other BIDS conversion tools such as [BIDScoin](https://github.com/Donders-Institute/bidscoin) or [ezBIDS](https://brainlife.io/ezbids/), but this is work in progress at the moment.

-Besides using [PET2BIDS][PET2BIDS] there is always the possibility to manually convert a data set to PET BIDS and an example will be shown below.
+Besides using [PET2BIDS][pet2bids] there is always the possibility to manually convert a data set to PET BIDS and an example will be shown below.
 In any case, for DICOM data format, one relies on [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).

 Below we will show two ways of converting your PET data to BIDS:

-1. using [PET2BIDS][PET2BIDS] and
+1.  using [PET2BIDS][pet2bids] and
-2. manually.
+1.  manually.

 ### Conversion of PET data using PET2BIDS